 This page describes the hardware and software that I use.
 As my phone is Android, I cannot comment on Apple phones.

 A good phone for GPS does not have to be the latest.
-I use the Acer Z630, available from Walmart or Costco for $200 (as of 2016-08).
+I use the Acer Z630, that was available for $200 in 2016.
 This phone has a large display.
 This is a big advantage for use as a GPS as much surrounding terrain is visible, allowing for orientation with respect to neighboring terrain.
 Other important features are a compass sensor, a good battery and Assisted GPS (A-GPS) which finds satellites more quickly.

 Advantages of a phone for GPS